filecoin-project/devgrants/open-grant-proposals/open-proposal-metatron.md

 ## Deliverables

-A grant would provide the resources needed to properly launch an initial version of the protocol.
+A grant would provide the resources needed to support the launch of the protocol.
 Additionally, funding would allow us to design and add an economic layer (ie: filecoin) to the protocol.

 - Working reference implementation: https://github.com/macterra/metatron.
 - Docker container for easy setup: https://github.com/macterra/metatron-node